mjgaultney/DarkBank/README.md

 <h2>Technology used:</h2>
 The technology used in this are google chrome, react, docker, visual studio, node, express, cors, mongodb.
 <h3>Features:</h3> In this application you will be able to sign up for an account with the bank, log in with the password and user name, check your balance, deposit "money" and withdrawl "money" as well as check the membership rolls with the current account balances.
+<li>Additions to this App are the security (JWT) for account holders.
+Restricted access to non account holders as well as a welcome banner when accessing your account. </li>

 <h2>License</h2>
 Copyright 2021 mjgaultney@gmail.com